coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 it does not have total immunity.

 Each resistance ability is defined by what energy type it resists and how many points of damage are resisted.
-It doesn't matter whether the damage has a mundane or magical source.
+It doesn’t matter whether the damage has a mundane or magical source.

 When resistance completely negates the damage from an energy attack, the